ricencode/ricencode.github.io/_posts/OS/B/2015-01-20-OsBIABP1~SLAC1~OsSLAC1.md

 12. __ sa __, [Molecular characterization of a defense-related AMP-binding protein gene, OsBIABP1, from rice](http://www.ncbi.nlm.nih.gov/pubmed?term=(Molecular characterization of a defense-related AMP-binding protein gene, OsBIABP1, from rice%5BTitle%5D)),  Our results suggest that OsBIABP1 may be a defense-related AMP-binding protein that is involved in the regulation of defense response through SA and/or JA/ET signaling pathways

 ## Connection
-1. __OsBIABP1~SLAC1__, __SLAC7__, [Loss-of-function mutation of rice SLAC7 decreases chloroplast stability and induces a photoprotection mechanism in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=(Loss-of-function mutation of rice SLAC7 decreases chloroplast stability and induces a photoprotection mechanism in rice.%5BTitle%5D)),  SLAC7 under the control of AtSLAC1 promoter could partially complement the phenotypes of Arabidopsis slac1 mutants, indicating a partial conservation of SLAC protein functions
+1. __OsBIABP1~SLAC1~OsSLAC1__, __SLAC7__, [Loss-of-function mutation of rice SLAC7 decreases chloroplast stability and induces a photoprotection mechanism in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=(Loss-of-function mutation of rice SLAC7 decreases chloroplast stability and induces a photoprotection mechanism in rice.%5BTitle%5D)),  SLAC7 under the control of AtSLAC1 promoter could partially complement the phenotypes of Arabidopsis slac1 mutants, indicating a partial conservation of SLAC protein functions
+2. __OsBIABP1~SLAC1~OsSLAC1__, __OsSAPK8~SAPK8__, [Protein kinase OsSAPK8 functions as an essential activator of S-type anion channel OsSLAC1, which is nitrate-selective in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=(Protein kinase OsSAPK8 functions as an essential activator of S-type anion channel OsSLAC1, which is nitrate-selective in rice%5BTitle%5D)), Protein kinase OsSAPK8 functions as an essential activator of S-type anion channel OsSLAC1, which is nitrate-selective in rice

 ## Key figures